Miltonly/Streets/Mulroney Heights

 Which schools serve Mulroney Heights?

 Public elementary draws to E.W.
-Foster Public School and Catholic to St. Scholastica Catholic Elementary, both within a short drive.
-Secondary catchment is Craig Kielburger Secondary School for public and St. Francis Xavier Catholic Secondary for Catholic.
+Foster Public School and W.I.
+Dick Middle School; Catholic elementary is St. Scholastica.
+Secondary catchment includes Craig Kielburger Secondary School for public and St. Francis Xavier for Catholic.

 How far is Mulroney Heights from Toronto?

-The drive to Milton GO Station takes about ten minutes, and the train to Union Station runs roughly 60 minutes, making the total commute around 70 minutes.
-Driving to downtown Toronto takes about an hour in moderate traffic.
+The drive to Milton GO Station takes about ten minutes, and the total GO commute to Union Station runs around seventy minutes.
+Driving to downtown Toronto takes roughly an hour in typical traffic.

 What's the rental market like on Mulroney Heights?